sachit27/greenR/README.md

 - **SVF distribution analytics** — Statistical distributions, histograms, and summary tables
 - **Interactive Leaflet maps** — Multi-layer toggleable web maps

+> **Runtime note:** For larger cities, `uh_svf()` can take a while.
+Runtime depends on whether terrain and building data must be downloaded online, and on how much ray-casting and map rendering is required for the chosen sample density and outputs.
+Local inputs reduce download time, but they do not remove the core computation.

 ---

 ### 🌐 Example 1: Purely Online Mode (Zero local data setup)